Assistant Professor of Biochemistry, Molecular or Cell Sciences

 - Sustained productivity and contribution (e.g. presentations, publications, patents, etc.) to a relevant professional field.

-- Possess skills necessary to contribute to the advancement of a Department of Biochemistry, Molecular and Cell Sciences at a new medical school.
+- Possess skills necessary to contribute to the advancement of a Department of Biochemistry, Molecular and Cellular Sciences at a new medical school.

 - Post-doctoral experience in a biomedical research setting.